 - Robert Kennedy Authorizes King Wiretapping: 1963, October 10.
 Robert Kennedy, at the time the Attorney General under John F. Kennedy's administration, formally authorized the FBI wiretapping of King that, until that point, had been conducted by the Mobile, Alabama FBI branch since December 1955.
 The animosity between FBI head J. Edgar Hoover and King reached its peak a few months later in April 1964 when King accused the FBI of being "completely ineffectual in resolving the continued mayhem and brutality inflicted upon the Negro in the Deep South."
 A few months later on November 18, 1964, Hoover accused King of being the "most notorious liar in the country."

-- Suicide Letter Sent by FBI to King: 1964, November 21.
+- FBI Sends Suicide Letter to King: 1964, November 21.
 The FBI, headed by J. Edgar Hoover, sent King a letter urging him to commit suicide.

-- Jack Ruby: 1967, January 3.
+- Jack Ruby Assassinated: 1967, January 3.
 Ruby, the assassin of Kennedy's alleged assassin, was killed just before the start of a second trial by the Texas Court of Appeals challenging his recent death penalty verdict.

 - FBI Report Portrays King as Communist: 1968, March 12.
 Although FBI wiretapping records reveal that King told his adviser Bayard Rustin in May 1965 that "There are things I wanted to say renouncing communism in theory, but they would not go along with it.
 We wanted to say that it was an alien philosophy contrary to us, but they wouldn’t go along with it," the FBI concealed this and other evidence from its 1968 report in a dishonest attempt to portray King as a Communist.